kaspth/action_controller-stashed_redirects/README.md

 end
 ```

-Finally, we can add the authenticating sudo controller itself, where `stash_redirect_for` will use the `redirect_url:` from earlier:
+Next, we can add the authenticating sudo controller itself, where `stash_redirect_for` will use the `redirect_url:` from earlier:

 ```ruby
 # app/controllers/sudo/exams_controller.rb